dice43/dice43-beautiful-jekyll/projects.md

 ---

 ## [Auto_Cue](https://github.com/dice43/autoCue)
 AutoCue is a program that allows users to automatically set cue points in the Serato DJ software.
-THe program takes advantage of keyboard shortcuts to automate this.
+The program takes advantage of keyboard shortcuts to automate this.

 **Skills Used:** Python